ppotter50/HelpDeskTraining/index.md

   </p>

   <p>
-    <a href='https://webservices.itcs.umich.edu/mediawiki/hotline/index.php/Main_Page'>Hotline Wiki</a>
+    <a href='https://webservices.itcs.umich.edu/mediawiki/hotline/index.php/Main_Page'>Help Desk Wiki</a>
   </p>

   <p>
-    This is the Hotline's internal documentation written for students, by students (mostly).
+    This is the Help Desk's internal documentation written for students, by students (mostly).
 This documentation is old and infrequently updated, so take caution when referencing this documentation.
 If you can find the information elsewhere it is recommended that you rely on that information rather than that provided in the Wiki.
   </p>

   <p>
-    The Wiki is still a great resource for referencing Hotline policies and procedures.
-Any time you are questioning the steps to opening the Hotline, or how to work the phones (suprisingly complicated), or how to open a new CAEN account or other such issues consulting the Hotline Wiki should be the first step.
+    The Wiki is still a great resource for referencing Help Desk policies and procedures.
+Any time you are questioning the steps to opening the Help Desk, or how to work the phones (suprisingly complicated), or how to open a new CAEN account or other such issues consulting the Help Desk Wiki should be the first step.
 If you look hard enough there is even a comprehensive guide to performing a spinning hook kick.
   </p>

   <p>